Curve balls. Bumps in the road. Twists and turns.

 There may have been a time when most medical students were 22 years old, but this is not the case anymore.
 The average age of students matriculating into medical school is 24, according to the Association of American Medical Colleges (AAMC).
 While certain programs will average younger matriculants, others will feature an older entering class.

 Medical schools are also changing their attitudes about candidates’ undergraduate majors.
 Strong grades in courses like biology, chemistry, and physics are still important for gaining acceptance to a program, but more and more schools are accepting students with nontraditional pre-med majors.
-For example, more than 10 percent of matriculants beginning medical school during the 2017–2018 school year graduated from college with a social sciences degree.
+For example, nearly nine percent of matriculants beginning medical school during the 2020–2021 school year graduated from college with a social sciences degree.

 In fact, the major that a student chooses to be a doctor has evolved; those who opt for alternative degrees may even have an advantage.
 Some research suggests students with humanities backgrounds perform just as well as their colleagues who chose to study more traditional pre-med fields.
 They may even possess better communication skills.